clux/kubecon2020/kubecon-talk.md

 #### Broken: Optional names
 even though a resource having a name inside a namespace is a fundamental idea

-metadata.name optional (yes, because of `generatename`..) https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go#L117-L118 so the consequence of +optional => every clients now have to assume non-null it's an easy assumption to make, but it's a prominent example of many and it leads you down a very uneasy road having to unwrap every option
+metadata.name optional (`generatename` mechanism) https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go#L117-L118
+makes sense, but now every clients now have to assume non-null it's an easy assumption to make, but it's a prominent example of many and it leads you down a very uneasy road having to unwrap every option